Differences between classic apps and Slack apps

 Deprecating perspectival scopes

 Scopes that indicate a "perspective" by appending either :user or :bot are deprecated.
-Modern Slack apps nearly always act on their own behalf, rather than doing actions in the name of a human user.
+Slack apps nearly always act on their own behalf, rather than doing actions in the name of a human user.

 Specifically, the chat:write scope replaces chat:write:user and chat:write:bot, and the files:write scope replaces files:write:user.

 Perspectival scopes are deprecated for all bot and user tokens created through the new OAuth flow.
-This means the as_user field for the chat.postMessage method is also no longer necessary for modern Slack apps.
+This means the as_user field for the chat.postMessage method is also no longer necessary for Slack apps.

 Link unfurling